dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 3- M: DD...DR
 4- ?: xD...Dx
 5- ?: ?D...D?
-6- M: ?D...DR
+6- M: xD...DR
 ```

-This combination of getting a male with the last gene recessive had 1 chance out of 4 to occur, but now we can replace the pet in slot 3 with that one from slot 6:
+This combination of getting a male with the first gene mixed and the last gene recessive had 1 chance out of 8 to occur, but now we can replace the pet in slot 3 with that one from slot 6:

 ```
 1- M: RD...DD
 2- F: RD...DD
-3- M: ?D...DR
+3- M: xD...DR
-4- ?: xD...Dx
-5- ?: ?D...D?
 ```

 Then breed 3 and 2, with 50% chance to obtain the first gene as recessive: